danilodelucio/NukeDiffusion/README.md

 </details>
 <br>

+If you have feedback, suggestions, or feature requests, please visit the [Discussions](https://github.com/danilodelucio/NukeDiffusion/discussions) page and create a **New Discussion**.<br>
-For any feedback, suggestions, bugs, or feature requests, please go to the [Issues](https://github.com/danilodelucio/NukeDiffusion/issues) page and create a **new issue**.
+For bugs, please go to the [Issues](https://github.com/danilodelucio/NukeDiffusion/issues) page and create a **New Issue**.

 ---
 <h1>Support me! 🥺</h1>

 ![image](https://github.com/danilodelucio/NukeDiffusion/assets/47226196/ee1e5d16-43e2-46bc-bc48-aaf1d7559b87)

-This personal project required a significant time and extra hours of hard work to make it available to everyone. <br>
+This personal project required significant time and extra hours of hard work to make it available to everyone. <br>
 It's not perfect, and I still need to work on many features, but for the first version, I believe it can help Nuke users live this experience. 🤖

 If you find this tool useful, please consider supporting me on [Buy Me A Coffee](https://www.buymeacoffee.com/danilodelucio). :coffee: <br>